ome/omero-documentation/server/permissions.rst

 This is the most collaborative group:

--  Group members can view other Users, their data and can make annotations on those other Users' data.
+-  Group members can view other users, their data and can make annotations on those other users' data.

 **Potential Use-Cases:**